James Hartley (East India Company officer)

 James Hartley (1745–1799) was a British officer in the service of the East India Company.
 His employment was mainly in the company's wars against the Maratha Empire, and against Tipu Sultan of the Kingdom of Mysore.

 Early life

-James Hartley was born in England in 1745.
+James Hartley was born in England in 1744 and was baptised at St Leonard & Mary, Malton, in North Yorkshire on 2 April 1744.
+His parents were from Calderdale: John Hartley, an Officer of the Excises, from Illingworth and his mother Mary Holker from Elland.

 Start of military career in India

 Hartley entered the military service of the Bombay presidency in 1764, being nineteen years old.
 In 1765 he took part in expeditions against the piratical strongholds of Rairi and Malwan on the Malabar Coast.

 By 1768 he had reached the rank of lieutenant, and in October 1770 he was made aide-de-camp to the Governor of Bombay.
 He superintended the disembarkation of the detachment which took Baroach in November 1772, and in July 1774 he was raised to the rank of captain, and received the command of the fourth battalion of Bombay Sepoys.

 In the First Anglo-Maratha War

 The significant part of Hartley's career begins with the First Anglo-Maratha War.
 In February 1775 he was sent to co-operate with Colonel Keating in Gujarat.
 But the supreme government of the British East India Company in Calcutta put an end to the war in the following August (see Treaty of Purandar (1776), and Hartley, with the rest of the British forces, returned to Bombay.

 Three years later hostilities were resumed.
 The Bombay government now sent an army to the Konkan, with orders to march across the Western Ghauts on Poonah.
 An advanced party of six companies of grenadier sepoys under Captain Stewart first took possession of the Bhore Ghaut, where they were joined by the main army under Colonel Charles Egerton.
 Hartley had been offered the post of quartermaster general to the army, but he preferred to take his place at the head of his battalion.

-On 4 January 1779 Captain Stewart, a man of conspicuous gallantry, was killed in a skirmish at Karli, and Hartley was appointed to succeed him in command of the six companies of grenadiers.
+On 4 January 1779, Captain Stewart, a man of conspicuous gallantry, was killed in a skirmish at Karli, and Hartley was appointed to succeed him in command of the six companies of grenadiers.

 On 9 Jan. the British army continued their march, and reached Tullygaom, only eighteen miles from Poonah.
 But John Carnac, the civil commissioner with the army, became alarmed at the increasing numbers of the Mahrattas, and determined on a retreat.
 Hartley strongly resisted this proposal, but was overruled, and the retreat began on 11 Jan.
 Hartley's reserve was directed to form the rear guard.